Compositionally Safe Construction of Autonomous Driving Systems: Correctness of the Method

 for any position $p$ between $\po{e}$ and $\po{\fo{e}}$ provided $\po{\fo{e}} \le_e \po{\fo{e}'}$.
 That is, the time to reach a position can only improve due to the moving forward of the front obstacle. \end{proof}

-\begin{lemma} If the vista $vs$ is safe, the states $q$ and $q'$ are compliant to speed limits, the step from $q$ to $q'$ is non-intrusive for $e$ and $vs'$ has a different type than $vs$ then, the vista $vs'$ is safe. \end{lemma} \begin{proof} \underline{$I_1(vs')$}: as in the previous lemma. \underline{$I_2(vs')$}: First, consider $T=\textsf{road}$ and $T'\not=\textsf{road}$.
-The change from the \textsf{road} policy to any other merging or crossing policy is performed because the first visible obstacle changes from a front vehicle $f$ (in $vs)$ to a signal $h$ (in $vs'$).
-This implies $\po{f} <_e \po{h}$, otherwise $vs$ would not have been a \textsf{road} policy.
+\begin{lemma} If the configuration $\cfg$ is safe, the states $q$ and $q'$ are compliant to speed limits, the step from $q$ to $q'$ is non-intrusive for $e$ and $\cfg'$ has a different type than $\cfg$ then, the configuration $\cfg'$ is safe. \end{lemma} \begin{proof} \underline{$I_1(\cfg')$}: as in the previous lemma. \underline{$I_2(\cfg')$}: First, consider $T=\textsf{road}$ and $T'\not=\textsf{road}$.
+The change from the \textsf{road} policy to any other merging or crossing policy is performed because the first visible obstacle changes from a front vehicle $f$ (in $\cfg)$ to a signal $h$ (in $\cfg'$).
+This implies $\po{f} <_e \po{h}$, otherwise $\cfg$ would not have been a \textsf{road} policy.
 We know for the \textsf{road} policy that $\po{e}' \le_e \po{f}$, that is, the $e$ vehicle must be able to stop behind the front vehicle $f$.
-Consequently, $\fo{e}' = h \wedge \po{e}' \le_e \po{h}$ holds in $vs'$, that is, $I_2(vs')$ holds on the first case.
+Consequently, $\fo{e}' = h \wedge \po{e}' \le_e \po{h}$ holds in $\cfg'$, that is, $I_2(\cfg')$ holds on the first case.

 Second, consider $T\not=\textsf{road}$ and $T'\not=T$.
-That is, the $e$ vehicle is in a merging or crossing vista $vs$ and, while being in the progress phase, it goes beyond the signal $h$ and receives another vista $vs'$ at the next step.
-By Assumption~\ref{as:simple-maps} we know that all critical regions of the maps (that is, mergings, crossings, junctions, etc) are separated by road segments.
-Henceforth, $T'=\textsf{road}$ unless the $e$ vehicle is perceiving another signal $h$ immediately after treating the vista $vs$, which is impossible.
-Therefore, $I_2(vs')$ is trivially satisfied as $vs'$ is a \textsf{road} vista. \end{proof}
+That is, the $e$ vehicle is in a merging or crossing configuration $\cfg$ and, while being in the progress phase, it goes beyond the signal $h$ and receives another configuration $\cfg'$ at the next step.
+By Assumption~(\ref{as:simple-maps}) we know that all critical regions of the maps (that is, mergings, crossings, junctions, etc) are separated by road segments.
+Henceforth, $T'=\textsf{road}$ unless the $e$ vehicle is perceiving another signal $h$ immediately after treating the configuration $\cfg$, which is impossible.
+Therefore, $I_2(\cfg')$ is trivially satisfied as $\cfg'$ is a \textsf{road} configuration. \end{proof}

 The next lemma gives a property about the evolution of the limit position and the derived free space in a step.